-Understanding that the entire data downlink may not be of interest to every user, the GRB is expected to be formatted to allow data of interest to be filtered out of the data stream.
-In addition to the traditional direct broadcast mode, GRB is expected to be distributed via terrestrial networks to authorized users in a "push/pull" mode as the GFUL data service, so that some users with less stringent data continuity requirements can opt not to invest in new/updated Earth station receive systems.
-File sizes of all products are expected to be targeted for moderate line-rate web porting to support users with multi-megabit or Giga-bit connectivity.
-A key feature in the GPO transition plan is the planned development of a GVAR-like processed data stream containing selected products from GOES-R ABI, but relayed through the existing GOES-N/P series spacecraft.
+To fit within the available bandwidth of 12 MHz (centered around 1690.0 MHz), the GRB service will employ dual polarization, having two signals (one right circular and the other left circular polarization).
+Understanding that the entire data downlink may not be of interest to every user, the GRB is expected to be formatted to allowall of the data similar to the current GVAR data to be transmitted on one of the polarizations thus only one receiver will be required for this subset of data..
+In addition to the traditional direct broadcast mode of GRB, Level 1b data will be available for distribution via terrestrial networks to authorized users in a "push/pull" mode as a data service, so that some users with less stringent data latency requirements can opt not to invest in new/updated Earth station receive systems.
+File sizes of all products are expected to be targeted for moderate line-rate web porting to support users with multimegabit or Giga-bit connectivity.
+A key feature in the GPO transition plan is the development of a emulated GVAR (eGVAR) processed data stream containing selected full discs from GOES-R ABI, but relayed through the existing GOES-N/P series spacecraft at the 2.11 Mbps rate.
 This service will allow legacy GVAR users to transition more gradually to the new receive and processing systems required for GRB.
-However, operation of the GOES-R GVAR-like service is planned as a stop-gap measure and is not expected to continue indefinitely.
-Finally, the GPO plans to develop a prototype GRB ground receive system as a proof of concept prototype.
-The design for this prototype is expected to be made available to the user community.
+However, operation of the GOES-R GVAR-like service is planned as a stopgap measure and is not expected to continue indefinitely.

 The GRB transmission format has not been defined; however, the intent is to take advantage of standard formats and technologies.
 The GVAR data transmission format was developed to allow full use of the capabilities of the advanced, three-axis stabilized spacecraft while retaining as much commonality as possible with receiving equipment in use from earlier spin-stabilized GOES spacecraft.
-The GVAR format is based on the operational visible and infrared spin scan radiometer atmospheric sounder (VAS) mode AAA format, which consisted of a repeating sequence of 12 fixed- length equal size blocks.
-The transmission of these blocks was synchronized with the spin rate of the earlier GOES spacecraft, that is, one complete 12 block sequence per satellite rotation.
+The GVAR format is based on the operational visible and infrared spin scan radiometer atmospheric sounder (VAS) Mode-AAA format, which consisted of a repeating sequence of 12 fixed- length equal size blocks.
+The transmission of Mode-AAA blocks was synchronized with the spin rate of the earlier GOES spacecraft, that is, one complete 12 block sequence per satellite rotation.
+GVAR represented an evolution of Mode-AAA; GRB will represent a total change as impacted by the improved temporal and spatial, and measurement characteristics of the new instruments.